Image Map

 Learn how to make Mini Wood Pallet Coasters with Popsicle Sticks.
-Below is the step by step tutorial and video!
+Below is the step-by-step tutorial and video!

 Why is it that all things mini are so cute?
 I have worked in a warehouse and I would never say a pallet is cute.
 But when it is mini, all I can say is “awwwww!”.